James Crossley (bodybuilder): Life and career

 Crossley appeared in the ITV game show Gladiators as "Hunter" from 1993 until the show's final episode on 1 January 2000.
 Often regarded by contenders as the show's most formidable Gladiator this was proven when he was crowned The Ultimate Gladiator after a showdown with the other male UK Gladiators in The Battle Of The Giants special in the show's penultimate final episode.

 He returned to the format in the Sky reboot of Gladiators in 2008 appearing in the first “legends” special, which pitted the new Gladiators against some members of the original team.
+Here, he knocked out Spartan in one of his speciality events (Duel).
 He also hosted some online items for the show such as fronting interviews with the new generation of Gladiators and hosting additional backstage content.

 Post Gladiators Crossley toured numerous theatre productions including Sir Peter Halls Shakespeare production of As You Like It.
 In May 2018, he broke the then world record for lifting the Dinnie Stones, with a time of 34.58 seconds.